-Summary: St John Eudes, Priest.
+Summary: St John Eudes, priest.
 Born in Normandy (France) in 1601; died at Caen on this day in 1680.
-Originally an Oratorian, he was active in preaching missions and in caring for the sick.
-Founded the Congregation of Jesus and Mary (Eudists) which is dedicated to the formation of presbyters, and helped to begin a community of women religious (now known as the Sisters of the Good Shepherd) to care for wayward women.
-Noted also for his promotion of devotion to the Sacred Heart.
+He was an Oratorian, active in preaching missions and in caring for the sick.
+He founded the Congregation of Jesus and Mary (Eudists) and helped to begin a community of women religious (the Sisters of the Good Shepherd) to care for wayward women.
+He was noted also for his promotion of devotion to the Sacred Heart.

 Patrick Duffy outlines his achievements.

 St John Eudespreached vigorously against Jansenism in France and founded the Congregation of Jesus and Mary for the reform of the clergy.
 He also promoted devotion to the Sacred Hearts of Jesus and Mary.

 John Eudes was born at Ri, Normandy, France, on November 14, 1601, the son of a farmer.
 He went to the Jesuit college at Caen when he was 14, and despite his parents’ wish that he marry, joined the Congregation of the Oratory of France founded by Cardinal Pierre de Bérulle (1575-1629) in 1623.
 He studied at Paris and at Aubervilliers, was ordained in 1625, and worked as a volunteer, caring for the victims of the plagues that struck Normandy in 1625 and 1631.
 He spent the next ten years giving missions, and had a reputation as an outstanding preacher and confessor and for his opposition to Jansenism.
 He was named superior of the Oratorians at Caen.